stefandmn/Outlook2Remedy/README.md

 Service Request Management or a custom ticketing application developed over BMC Remedy environment).

+This software component is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; including but not limited to, the implied warranty of MERCHANTABILITY, NONINFRINGEMENT, or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Lesser General Public License for more details.

 ## Solution
 The architecture has two layers: